 We are often asked, “What is the average jail time a person receives for a conviction of writing a bad check?”
 The answer depends on a number of factors including the value of the check, the evidence presented by the prosecution, and the quality of the defense.

-If you've been arrested for check fraud in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule a consultation appointment.
+If you've been arrested for check fraud in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact a Fairfax Virginia bad check lawyer at Manikas Law LLC by phone at 703-556-0004 or email through the Contact Us to schedule a consultation appointment.